TechCrunch › Josh Constine

 South China Morning Post › Amy Li

-A free phone app that lets users anonymously confess secrets, from extramarital affairs to invasions of a loved one’s privacy, earned as much criticism as it has fans in ...
+A free phone app that lets users anonymously confess secrets, from extramarital affairs to invasions of a loved one’s privacy, earned as much criticism as it has ...
 MORE

 NBC News › Keith Wagstaff